 TL:DR: The Qatar Airways Qsuites Business Class seats are really the best business class seats in the sky.
 In fact, they even rival many first class seats, with comfort, privacy, and service.
 If you are looking for the best way to fly business class on the long-haul, you had better hope that Qatar brings Qsuites to an airport near you!

 I was flying from Greece to the US but really wanted to try out the QSuites so actually flew from Athens to Doha to take the flight from Doha to JFK.
 I always enjoy flying business class cabins in this direction since it lets you enjoy the catering from their home hub and the flight is longer so it gives more time to enjoy it.
 The flight cost 70,000 American Airline miles for the one-way business class ticket from Doha, Qatar to New York City.
 If I needed to continue from their, I could added another AA segment at no extra charge in miles.

-The flight number on this flight was QR 701, one of their QSuites-equipped 777 aircrafts.
+The flight number on this flight was QR 701, one of the Qatar Airways QSuites-equipped 777 aircrafts.